Quantitative theory of magnetic interactions in solids: Local moment formation and spin-dynamics

-This expression was used in the works~\cite{PhysRevB.91.195123, PhysRevB.96.075108, PhysRevB.99.165134} to estimate the magnetic exchange interaction based on the DMFT approximation for the spin susceptibility.
 In addition, if the fermionic frequency-dependence in Eq.~\eqref{eq:s9_vertex_sigma} is fully neglected, the the vertex function can be approximated by the inverse of the local bare polarization $\Lambda^{s} \simeq \chi^{0\,-1}_{\omega=0}$, where ${\chi^{0}_{\omega} = \sum_{\nu}g_{\nu}g_{\nu+\omega}}$.
-Then, the exchange interaction~\eqref{eq:s9_J} reduces to the form of an effective bare non-local susceptibility that was derived in Ref.~\onlinecite{Antropov_2003}
+Then, the exchange interaction~\eqref{eq:s9_J} reduces to the form of an effective bare non-local susceptibility, as was derived in Ref.~\onlinecite{Antropov_2003},

 where ${\tilde{X}^{0}_{jj'\omega} = \sum_{\nu}\tilde{\cal G}_{jj'\nu} \, \tilde{\cal G}_{j'j\nu+\omega}}$.